Website Hope House Colorado

 - Must be committed to Hope House Colorado’s Guiding Principles and continually working towards the HHC mission

 - Must demonstrate a commitment to the Hope House Relational Covenant

 Desired Skills and Attributes:

-- Two years’ experience working with at-risk adolescents, teenage moms, or similar at-risk population
+- Two years’ experience working with at-risk adolescents, teenage moms or with similar at-risk population

-- Excellent leadership skills and ability to work well with a team
+- Excellent leadership skills, communication skills, and ability to work well within a team

 - Excellent written, verbal, and in-person communication skills

 Education or Training: